pixelzery/pixelzery.github.io/projects/_posts/2018-09-20-answerbot.md

 ">NOUN</tspan></text><g><path id="arrow-0" d="M150,100 C150,0 350,0 350,100" stroke-width="2" fill="none" stroke="currentColor" class="d-arc"></path><text dy="1em"><textPath xlink:href="#arrow-0" startOffset="50%" fill="currentColor" text-anchor="middle" class="d-label">nsubj</textPath></text><path d="M150,102 L144,92 156,92" fill="currentColor"></path></g><g><path id="arrow-1" d="M350,100 C350,0 550,0 550,100" stroke-width="2" fill="none" stroke="currentColor" class="d-arc"></path><text dy="1em"><textPath xlink:href="#arrow-1" startOffset="50%" fill="currentColor" text-anchor="middle" class="d-label">prep</textPath></text><path d="M550,102 L556,92 544,92" fill="currentColor"></path></g><g><path id="arrow-2" d="M550,100 C550,0 750,0 750,100" stroke-width="2" fill="none" stroke="currentColor" class="d-arc"></path><text dy="1em"><textPath xlink:href="#arrow-2" startOffset="50%" fill="currentColor" text-anchor="middle" class="d-label">pobj</textPath></text><path d="M750,102 L756,92 744,92" fill="currentColor"></path></g></svg>
 Above is a visualisation of dependency parsing and POS tagging.
 You can visualise your own sentences on [the DisplaCy website](https://explosion.ai/demos/displacy).

-Note that there is one word from which all other words are linked either directly or indirectly.
+Note: there is one word from which all other words are linked either directly or indirectly.
 This is called the `root`.
 In this case, it’s the word “sat”.

 # Question Parsing

-What essentially needs to be extracted from the question are the keywords and then the words which modify or add detail to those keywords.
+What needs to be extracted from the input is terms, categorised into being either ’detail’ or ‘keywords’.

-Rather than opting for a strict binary “this is a keyword” and “this is additional information” type of parsing, I decided to take a more fuzzy approach due to the intrinsic fuzzy nature of this type of classification: when does a word stop being ‘additional information’ and start being a ‘keyword’?
-By trying to enforce an algorithm to resolve a word into either category, valuable information about the word is lost, which may result in a less informed and so more inaccurate result - especially given the inaccuracies that arise from trying to resolve such words by only using the mentioned NLP techniques and the inaccuracies of the SpaCy library itself, over which I have no control.
+When does a ‘detail’ stop being just additional information and start being a ‘keyword’, though?
+It isn’t as binary as you might first think - and resolving terms to be strictly either may result in a less complete representation of the question and so in inaccuracies.
+For this reason, I decided to take a fuzzy approach and arrange the terms into a linear hierarchal list (aka: a spectrum) of relative ‘detail’-ness (dependency/importance) instead.

-The type of parsing I opted for instead is arranging the relevant terms in the sentence into a spectrum, where terms which are more likely to be ‘keywords’ emerge at the left and those more likely to be ‘detail’ emerge at the right.
-This essentially means a linear hierarchal structure, since the ‘detail’ terms can be thought of as being below the ‘keyword’ terms in an abstract hierarchy of dependency/importance/etc. This structure is represented internally as a list.
-Some examples below:
+Internally, this structure shall be represented by a list of terms, where ‘keyword’-like terms emerge at the left and the ‘detail’-like emerge at the right.

 | Natural Language                       | Abstract Hierarchy                |
 | -------------------------------------- | --------------------------------- |